momentohq/client-sdk-swift/README.md

 ## Usage

-Check out our [topics example](./Examples/topics/README.md) directory for a complete example of using the Momento Swift SDK to implement a publish and subscribe system.
+Check out our [topics example](./Examples/topics/README.md) directory for a complete example of using the Momento Swift SDK to implement a publish and subscribe system and our [cache example](./Examples/cache/README.md) directory for an example of using the cache client.

 ## Getting Started and Documentation